raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_5.md

 + Using a storyboard template to plan the animation was useful to help solve problems in the code and to encourage girls to work out a solution to complete their stories ([Burke & Kafai, 2010](https://dl.acm.org/doi/abs/10.1145/1810543.1810611))
 **HAYLEY**

+---  task ---

 **Pause and reflect**
-Do you notice differences in how interested female and male pupils are in computing, or how much experience they have outside of school?
-Have you noticed differences in the ways in which female and male pupils use computers or computing lessons?
+Do you notice differences in how interested female and male students are in computing, or how much experience they have outside of school?
+Have you noticed differences in the ways in which female and male students use computers or computing lessons?

+---  /task ---

-Click the green button (below right) to go to the next step in this session.
+Click the green button (below right) to go to the next step in Part 1.

-You can go back to the [list of contents for this session (Session 1) here](https://projects.raspberrypi.org/en/projects/Year8-RelevanceTraining-Part1-GBICi4).
+You can go back to the [list of contents for this part (Part 1) here](https://projects.raspberrypi.org/en/projects/Year8-RelevanceTraining-Part1-GBICi4).
-You can access the [menu for Sessions 1, 2, and 3 here](https://projects.raspberrypi.org/en/pathways/year8-relevancetraining-gbici4).
+You can access the [menu for Partts 1, 2, and 3 here](https://projects.raspberrypi.org/en/pathways/year8-relevancetraining-gbici4).